Copilot-Language/copilot/README.md

 We are grateful for NASA Contract NNL08AD13T to Galois, Inc. and the National Institute of Aerospace, which partially supported this work.

+Additionally NASA Langley contracts 80LARC17C0004 and NNL09AA00A supported further development of Copilot.

 ## License
 Copilot is distributed under the BSD-3-Clause license, which can be found